tedlayea/eBusiness-card/README.md

 3. To add features to use bar codes to store business card.

 Screen shots
-* You can get the screen shots of the app under screen shot folder.
+* You can get the screen shots of the app under screen_shots folder.

 ![alt text](screen_shots/Screenshot-5.png)  ![alt text](screen_shots/Screenshot-7.png)